 While the unique qualities of rubber are what makes it an invaluable material in the rail industry, it’s those very characteristics which also expose it to changes in temperature.
 In fact, even the smallest changes in temperature can have a significant impact on the core characteristics of rubber.
 An operating temperature change of just 10°C, for instance, can change the stiffness of rubber components by as much as 1%, having a knock-on impact in performance as a result.

 For rubber components employed in railway vehicles, precise dimensions and compounds are critical to their continued performance.
 With a greater deflection rate than that of steel, rubber is able to stretch considerably more before becoming deformed, so it can cope with greater strains and stay in service for longer.
-Its high load bearing capacity and potential to be chemically manipulated to provide a broad range of characteristics also mean it can handle the harsh conditions of the railways, customised for a whole range of applications.
+Its high load bearing capacity and potential to be chemically manipulated to provide a broad range of characteristics also mean it can handle the harsh conditions of the railways, customized for a whole range of applications.

 Developed to perform